 • Cystic Fibrosis

 Salt therapy falls under the class of physical therapies.
-It is a non-invasive, natural therapy without the side affects of drugs normally used to treat these ailments, such as corticoids or steroids.
+It is a non-invasive, natural therapy without the side effects of drugs normally used to treat these ailments, such as corticoids or steroids.
 The absence of these drugs allows this treatment to be safe for pregnant women, and even very young children.
 Children that receive this therapy inhale a lower concentration of salt air.

 An easy way to integrate salt therapy into a massage practice is with salt lamps.
 Although the salt lamp isn't nearly as strong as an underground Speleotherapy treatment, it still reproduces similar effects.
-In addition to having curative factors, salt lams also add a relaxing ambiance to a room.
+In addition to having curative factors, salt lamps also add a relaxing ambiance to a room.
 Utilizing air ionizers could also be a medicinal addition to the atmosphere of a massage practice.
 Although both these devices produce very beneficial outcomes, there is a downfall to both: the effects of these products are localized to the room.
 For a practice with several rooms, several devices will be needed to treat the entire office.

-As a health care practitioner, the use of salt is very beneficial to my clients, as well as myself.
+As a health care practitioner, the use of salt is very beneficial to my clients, as well as me.
 It's important that my clients enter a pure environment, and leave feeling better than when they arrived.
-Being that salt is a natural mood elevator, stress reducer, and offers respiratory relief, salt lamps and air ionizers is a wise choice and a good investment for both my home and office.
+Being that salt is a natural mood elevator, stress reducer, and offers respiratory relief, salt lamps, and air ionizers is a wise choice and a good investment for both my home and office.